idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 ## Creating additional solids

-New solids can be added by inheriting from the user object base class appropriate to the formulation and overriding the methods that describe the solid properties.
+New solids can be added by inheriting from the userobject base class appropriate to the formulation and overriding the methods that describe the solid properties.

 For example, suppose new thermal solid properties were desired for granite.
-The first step is to create a user object named `ThermalGraniteProperties` by inheriting from [ThermalSolidProperties](/userobjects/ThermalSolidProperties.md) and overriding all methods that you would like to implement.
+The first step is to create a userobject named `ThermalGraniteProperties` by inheriting from [ThermalSolidProperties](/userobjects/ThermalSolidProperties.md) and overriding all methods that you would like to implement.
-The header file for your new user object indicates all methods that will be defined.
+The header file for your new userobject indicates all methods that will be defined.

 !listing! language=cpp
 #pragma once